 Investors and traders buy stocks on the price upside because most buy and sell combinations are profitable as prices rise.
 When prices rise rapidly in a short period, a bubble usually forms topped with an unsustainable peak followed by a price collapse where prices decline very rapidly.

-The following 3D surface plot for Intel (INTC) displays the pattern of monthly percent returns for the 7,260 returns based on 121 monthly closes from January 1995 through January 2005, a period in which prices rose steadily from January 1995 until they peaked in August 2000 forming a price bubble.
+The following 3D surface chart for Intel (INTC) displays the pattern of monthly percent returns for the 7,260 returns based on 121 monthly closes from January 1995 through January 2005, a period in which prices rose steadily from January 1995 until they peaked in August 2000 forming a price bubble.
 Prices then crashed and bottomed in September 2002, down 81%.

 Each of the 4,977 (68.55%) profitable returns is shown in green and the 2,283 (31.45%) unprofitable returns are red.
 Even for a stock that crashed in price, more than two thirds of possible returns were profitable.

 Note: Each return is computed using its unique buy and sell date and prices where percent return = ((Sell price - Buy Price) / Buy Price) * 100.

 The buy axis runs from the back (1995) to the front (2004 - last buy date is December 2004) on the left side of the chart.
 The sell axis runs from left (1995) to right (2005) along the front of the chart.
 The buy axis and the sell axis form the floor of the chart.
 No trades can occur in the flat green area because the buy date is after the sell date or the sell date is before the buy date.
 The pattern of positive returns (green) looks like a mountain range whose elevations are directly proportional to the magnitude of the percent returns.
 The negative returns (red) lie below the floor and appear as shallow scooped-out valleys.
 The back left corner of the chart is the return for the first buy price and its first sell price.